kedarvartak/loopr-ai/README.md

 ## 4. API Documentation

 The following tables provide documentation for the core REST API endpoints.
-All authenticated routes require a Bearer token in the `Authorization` header.
+All authenticated routes are protected by an HttpOnly cookie that is automatically handled by the browser after login.

 ### Authentication